 - 1. With the CERV unplugged, install any auxiliary field wiring to the unit.
 The CERV includes three standard 3⁄4" electrical knockouts, directly above the power switch.
 These should be used, along with strain relief fittings, for any auxiliary input or output connections.
 See Appendix at the end of the document for auxiliary wiring guidelines and specific examples. - 2.
 Ensure that the front power switch on the CERV is OFF.
 The green rocker power switch should be in the DOWN position. - 3.
-The CERV plugs into a standard North American 3 prong outlet and is supplied with 6 feet of power cord.
+The CERV plugs into a standard North American 3 prong outlet (non-gfci) and is supplied with 6 feet of power cord.
 Plug the CERV into its dedicated power outlet.
+As per the general wiring guidelines above, if the CERV is installed in a location that would normally require a GFCI outlet, it should be hardwired to the circuit instead of plugged in.